GLIMS-RGI/lake_terminating/README.md

 The `.gpkg` files contained in the `lakeflags/` and `outlines/` directories are generated from the `.csv` files and the RGI outlines using `scripts/generate_geopackage.py`.

+## Scripts

+The repository has a number of scripts that can be used to update or work with the dataset.
+To be able to run any of the scripts, you will first need to create a [conda]() environment using the `environment.yml` file found in the repository.

+The following scripts are found in the `scripts/` folder:

+- `test_submission.py`: this script contains a number of tests that can be run with `pytest` to check that any new or updated files in `dataset/contributor_files` or `dataset/csv` match the formatting of the dataset.
+- `update_dataset.py`: this script can be used to update the dataset with any new or revised files found in `dataset/contributor_files`.
+The script first checks for any conflicts (glaciers with multiple `lake_cat` values).
+If there are conflicts, these need to be resolved by editing the `{region}_conflicts.csv` file(s) created and changing the conflicting `lake_cat` values to an agreed value, and the script then needs to be run again.
+Once all conflicts have been resolved, the script updates the geopackage files, and re-creates `dataset/summary_table.csv` with the updated number and area of lake-terminating glaciers.
+At this point, the updated files can be committed and merged using a [pull request](https://github.com/GLIMS-RGI/lake_terminating/pulls).
+For more information about how to use the script, run `python scripts/update_dataset.py -h` from within the `conda` environment.
+- `assign_lake_flag.py`: can be used with a lake inventory to identify glaciers that have a lake within some buffer around the terminus.
+For more information about how to use the script, run `python scripts/assign_lake_flag.py -h` from within the `conda` environment, or see the "Workflow using existing lake inventory" section below.
+- `assign_term_type.py`: this script can be used to update the RGI v7.0 `term_type` attribute, using the files found in `dataset/csv`.
+Glaciers with a `lake_cat` of 2 or 3 will be assigned a `term_type` of 2 (lake-terminating), while glaciers with a `lake_cat` of 0 or 1 will be assigned a `term_type` of 0 (land-terminating).
+The updated .csv files can then be joined to the RGI shapefiles.
+- `generate_geopackage.py`: re-generates the geopackage files for each region.
+- `summary_table.py`: re-creates `dataset/summary_table.csv` based on the files in `dataset/csv`.
+- `finalize_csv.py`: converts the attribute table from a shapefile used for mapping into a .csv file that is compatible with the dataset.
+For more information about how to use the script, run `python scripts/finalize_csv.py -h` from within the `conda` environment.

 ## Contributing

 The classifications provided here are the result of a community effort, which means that there may be disagreement